Influencer Relationship Management: Top 6 Ways to Get It Right

 The right influencer is someone who aligns well with your brand’s mission and values.
 Some of your influencers will be better than others when you first start recruiting, but you will learn better ways to identify high-performing creators as you continue your efforts.

 Brands should also consider expanding their influencer searches into new social media channels and types of content.
 Be sure to track progress and calculate engagement rates, even if that means doing it manually on a spreadsheet.
+Finding influencers can also be streamlined by using a tool that integrates with a large influencer database.

 2. Calculate engagement metrics accurately